Breakdown of the symmetry constraint in a Floquet topological insulator: Breakdown of symmetry constraint in a Floquet system

-where $\mathcal{B}_{pq}= \langle p,\textbf{k}|\nabla_{\textbf{k}}|q,\textbf{k}\rangle$ and $|p/q,\textbf{k}\rangle$ are the real eigenstates of $\mathcal{H}_{\text{eff}}({\bf k})$ under the reality requirement $P\mathcal{T}|p/q,\textbf{k}\rangle=|p/q,\textbf{k}\rangle$.
+where $(\nabla_{\textbf{k}}\times \mathcal{B})_z$ is the Berry curvature, and $\mathcal{B}_{pq}= \langle p,\textbf{k}|\nabla_{\textbf{k}}|q,\textbf{k}\rangle$ and $|p/q,\textbf{k}\rangle$ are the real eigenstates of $\mathcal{H}_{\text{eff}}({\bf k})$ under the reality requirement $P\mathcal{T}|p/q,\textbf{k}\rangle=|p/q,\textbf{k}\rangle$.
+Note that the conventional Chern number cannot describe the first-order topological phase in the $P\mathcal{T}$-symmetric system due to the boundary modes with opposite transport properties.
+Here, the real Chern number succeeds in characterizing this first-order topological phase by introducing the operator $\sigma_y\tau_0$ to distinguish the boundary modes with opposite transport properties.
+Therefore, the multipole chiral number and real Chern number utilize different symmetries and different bulk-band features obtained under distinct (real and momentum) spaces to characterize the second- and first-order topological phases, respectively.
+As long as the second- and first-order topological phases emerge in our system, they can be separately described by these independent topological invariants in a sufficient manner \cite{PhysRevB.107.235132}.
 It is straightforward to calculate the real Chern number $\nu=1$ and the multipole chiral number $N_0=0$ and $N_{\pi/T}=1$ for the parameter values in Fig. \ref{fig:2}(a).
-Both the numerical quasienergy spectrum and the analytical topological invariants prove that a hybrid-order topological superconductor phases with the coexisting first-order Majorana boundary modes in the zero quasienergy gap and the second-order Majorana corner modes in the $\pi/T$ quasienergy gap are realized by the periodic driving.
-This result is similarly supported by the distributions of the zero- and $\pi/T$-quasienergy states in Figs. \ref{fig:2}(c) and \ref{fig:2}(d).
-Next, we further explore whether the first-order Majorana boundary modes can emerge in the $\pi/T$ quasienergy gaps \cite{PhysRevB.96.195303}.
-The quasienergy spectra under the open boundary conditions in the two directions [see Figs. \ref{fig:2}(e)] and only $y$ direction [see Figs. \ref{fig:2}(f)] indicate the emergence of first-order gapless Majorana boundary modes in the $\pi/T$ quasienergy gap and second-order gapped Majorana corner modes in the zero quasienergy gap.
+Because of the time-reversal symmetry $\mathcal{T}$ of our periodic system, the first-order boundary modes of our periodic system are helical boundary modes.
+Both the numerical quasienergy spectrum and the analytical topological invariants prove that a hybrid-order topological insulator phase with coexisting first-order helical boundary modes in the zero quasienergy gap and the second-order corner modes in the $\pi/T$ quasienergy gap are realized by periodic driving.
+This result is supported by the distributions of the zero- and $\pi/T$-quasienergy states in Figs. \ref{fig:2}(c) and \ref{fig:2}(d).
+Next, we further explore whether the first-order boundary modes can emerge in the $\pi/T$ quasienergy gaps \cite{PhysRevB.96.195303}.
+The quasienergy spectra under the open boundary conditions in the two directions [see Figs. \ref{fig:2}(e)] and only the $y$ direction [see Figs. \ref{fig:2}(f)] indicate the emergence of first-order gapless helical boundary modes in the $\pi/T$ quasienergy gap and second-order gapped corner modes in the zero quasienergy gap.
 They are well described by the calculated topological invariants $\nu=1$, $N_0=-2$, and $N_{\pi/T}=0$.
 The distribution of zero-quasienergy states in Fig. \ref{fig:2}(g) confirms their second-order nature and the one of the $\pi/T$-quasienergy states in Fig. \ref{fig:2}(h) verifies their first-order nature.
+Since our static system in Fig. \ref{fig:2} does not exhibit either a first-order topological phase or a hybrid-order one, these exotic topological phases in our periodic system are all engineered by periodic driving.
 Consequently, our Floquet-engineering scheme fundamentally breaks the symmetry constraints without altering the symmetries.
-Setting the system free from the symmetry constraint, the first-order topological superconductor phase is created in the CII$'$ class.
+Setting the system free from the symmetry constraint, the first-order topological insulator phase is created in the CII$'$ class.
 This is impossible in static systems.